 When you have many people involved in your survey review process, the best survey tools also enable you to share results easily with your colleagues via a simple web link.
 Furthermore, with password features you can protect your survey results page and set certain permissions to control what different people can and can’t see.

-Export and analyse data in a wide range of formats
+Export and analyse data in a range of formats

-For more information on support for survey reporting and analysis why not visit our 'Reporting & Results Analysis' page.
+For more information on support for survey reporting and analysis why not look at our reporting and results analysis features.

 From sign up and installation to ongoing usability.
 When reviewing a survey platform, you need to be asking yourself how easy is it to set up, use and manage?
 Does it provide the system availability and performance to handle a large and sudden surge in data volumes?
 Is there enough performance and scalability to support a growth in user numbers, or the demand to add new functionality and features?

 From their account managers to their customer service and support teams.
 You’ll want to know the quality of what they can offer, before you choose your survey provider.
 You need to be getting answers to questions such as, how responsive is their service?
 How friendly and helpful are their staff?
 How knowledgeable and effective are they with solving support issues?

 Data security is critical and even more so if you operate in a heavily regulated industry with strict compliance requirements.